JMK-B/lokisoft.github.io-variant-docs/getting-started/the-unite-development-portal/the-unite-development-portal.md

 #### Hand crafted files

-The benefits of these handcrafted file is that its allows pipes and connectors to be created that are an amalgamation of other pipes and connectors and provide reusable components that can include properties that can be left as default or overriden.
+The benefits of these handcrafted file is that its allows pipes and connectors to be created that are an amalgamation of other pipes and connectors and provide reusable components that can include properties that can be left as default or overridden.

 The example below is the connector that keeps the app service alive.
 This is a timer connector that calls an endpoint every n minutes: